IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * recruit new Directors, for consideration in all of the various appointment processes.

-The Board will be an oversight body, with responsibilities limited to those listed above.
-It will not directly conduct any of the IETF's administrative work, which is the day-to-day job of the IETF Executive Director at their team.
+The LLC Board will be an oversight body, with responsibilities limited to those listed above.
+It will not directly conduct any of the IETF's administrative work, which is the day-to-day job of the IETF Executive Director and their team.

 The role of the LLC Board will be to ensure that the strategy and conduct of LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
 The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community is aiming to do in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the LLC Board (such as takes place on email discussion lists or at IETF meetings).